Summer Camp for 2017 will be announced soon!

-SEACAMP I sessions are open to students entering 7th through 12th grades in the upcoming fall.
-SEACAMP II sessions are open to 8th through 12th grade students with prior SEACAMP experience.
-The SEACAMP III programs in San Diego are for high school students only.
-SEACAMP I sessions are limited to 56 students.
-SEACAMP II sessions are limited to 28 students.
+SEACAMP I sessions are open to students entering 7th through 12th grades in the upcoming fall and are limited to 52 students per session.
+SEACAMP II sessions are open to 8th through 12th grade students with prior SEACAMP experience and are limited to 28 students per session.
+The SEACAMP III programs in San Diego are for high school students only with previous SEACAMP II experience and are limited to 28 students per session.
+All of our SEACAMP II sessions have a SEACAMP I session prior for students who would like to stay for two session consecutively.
 Students fly and drive in from all over the U.S. as well as other countries.
 Small group sizes allow students to form long-lasting friendships, many returning year after year.
-Applications are accepted on a first-come, first-served basis and a partially refundable deposit is required to hold a student's place.
-For more information please see: Preparing Your Student for Summer Camp
+Enrollment is accepted on a first-come, first-served basis and a partially refundable deposit is required secure students spot in desired session(s).

 Breakfast is served at camp by our caterer between 7:00 and 8:00am, depending on the days' schedule.
 Students then participate in on-site lab activities or head out to field sites.
 Lunches are generally picnic style and eaten in the field.
 After programs for the day are finished, students head back to camp for a catered dinner, or eat out at a local restaurant.
 Evening programs include hands-on labs and workshops, or social activities like a camp fire.